cliffjsgit/class4-slides/slides.md

 # Exercise 10.1
 #
-#
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "nested_sum" should output a integer that is a sum of all integers
-# in the nested lists.
-#
 # 1. Write a function called nested_sum that takes a list of lists of integers
 # and adds up the elements from all of the nested lists.
 For example:
 #